icinganalysis/icinganalysis.github.io/content/The Icing Problem.md

 and bottom surfaces of the tunnel and pressure taps and thermocouples in the plenum chamber.

-A schematic diagram of the component parts of a 12- by 12-inch icins duct tunnel is shown in figure 29.
+A schematic diagram of the component parts of a 12- by 12-inch icing duct tunnel is shown in figure 29.
 The tunnel characteristics are in general similar to the 3.84 - by 10-inch tunnel.
 Subsonic speeds up to Mach number of 0.75 can be achieved with small airfoil models.
 For icing studies